 Understanding What AChR Antibodies Are

-Acetylcholine receptor antibodies, commonly known as AChR antibodies, are immune proteins that the body produces when it mistakenly identifies acetylcholine receptors as harmful.
-These receptors are located at the neuromuscular junction, the point where nerves send signals that allow muscles to contract.
-A healthy body normally does not create these antibodies.
-Their presence indicates an abnormal immune response that affects communication between nerves and muscles.
+Acetylcholine receptor antibodies, commonly known as AChR antibodies, are immune proteins produced when the body mistakenly targets acetylcholine receptors as foreign.
+These receptors sit at the neuromuscular junction, the point where nerves transmit signals that allow muscles to contract.
+In a healthy immune system, these receptors are left untouched.
+When AChR antibodies are present, it indicates an abnormal immune response that interferes with nerve–muscle communication.

 Functions of AChR Antibodies